rafaelsanchezsouza/rafaelsanchezsouza/README.md

 ### Hello there, my name is Rafael! 👋

-I work as Full Stack Developer because I love all the parts envolved in the process of building applications.
-I like to understand how each technology impacts the final product.
+MS in Mechatronics working as Full Stack Developer.
+I love all the parts envolved in the process of building applications: to understand how each technology impacts the final product and to be able to modulate that is drives me to go *full stack*!

-I understand that writing code is like writting a message, therefore I'm strongly guided by the principles of Clean Coding.
+Writing code for me is like writting a message, therefore I'm strongly guided by the principles of Clean Coding.

 ### I'm currently focused on learning
 - Xamarin and the .NET framework